DataIntellectTech/TorQ/docs/dataaccess.md

 - Queries are automatically optimised for each process
 - Thorough testing allowing ease of further development

-## Configuration
+# Configuration

-The API can initialised by the following two methods:
+The API can initialised in a TorQ proccess by either:

 1) Pass "-dataaccess /path/to/tableproperties.csv" on the startup line (see Example table properties file below for format)
 2) Run ".dataaccess.init[`:/path/to/tableproperties.csv]" to initialise the code in a running process.